rackerlabs/design-system/_docs/style/text-conventions/voice-and-tone.md

 confusion and minimal interruption.
 However, the voice and tone that we use with words in a UI also influence how people think and feel about Rackspace.

-Voice is our style, our point of view, and our personality.
-Tone is our attitude and how we are perceived by those who read (and hear) our words.
-Voice determines how we write.
-Tone determines our attitude to the subject and audience, and how we're perceived by our audience.
+Voice is our style, and communicates our personality to the user.
+Tone is our mood, and communicates our attitude about the subject to the user.

 The words we choose — and the ways we use them — should reflect our goals: building trust, inspiring confidence, making things easier, and developing a relationship with Rackspace users.